 Q: How can I afford a lawyer?

 A: We are contingency fee lawyers.
 If we believe you have a winnable case, we are willing to share the risk of losing with you.
 Our fees will be a percentage of your recovery.
 In employment cases, the defendant may also pay when we win or settle your case.
-If we don't win, we don't get paid.
+If we don’t win, we don’t get paid.
 Take a look at the standard contract on the web site.
 Remember, costs are different than fees.
 Costs are out-of-pocket expenses like filing fees, experts, depositions, postage, faxes, and phone expenses.
-While we can pay these costs for you during the lawsuit, you remain responsible for them.
+If we win, costs will be deducted from your share.

 Q: How do you select cases?

 A: We are forced to turn down and refer out most cases just because we are a small firm and we receive so many requests for assistance.
 The decision to accept responsibility for an employment case is based on the initial phone interview, written materials, and independent investigation.
 Personal injury cases are accepted after examination of the accident report or medical records and a personal interview.
 Sometimes, we simply cannot accept any more cases for a while, but we are glad to refer cases to other competent lawyers.